13 Hot Desking Equipment Ideas for Your Hybrid Workplace

 As Brent Hyder, President and Chief People Officer of Salesforce, explains1: “The pandemic is not over.
 It’s moving into an endemic.
 The ‘return-to-office’ dates, for me, are irrelevant.
 I don’t understand them.
 We need to find ways to meet safely.”

-Hybrid work is emerging as the frontrunner for the future of work as there is a pressing need for collaboration, community, creativity, and culture inside of corporate America.
+From using hot desk booking software to allowing coworking and flexible seating, many companies are finding ways to offer or promote flexibility in corporate office design.
+Hybrid work is emerging as the frontrunner for the future of work as there is a pressing need for collaboration, community, creativity, and culture inside corporate America.

 13 Best Hot Desking Ideas